 Groups and Programs:

-- Tuneful Talkers: For children aged 2 - 3 years to foster parent-child intervention and early communication skills
+Talking Tots: For children aged 2 - 3 years to foster parent-child intervention and early communication skills.

-- Language Learners: For children aged 4 years to learn grammar skills and following complex instructions.
+Language Learners: For children aged over 4 years to learn grammar skills and follow complex instructions.